ehammes/reading-notes/articles.md

-## Using search to reference articles, blog posts, and helpful tipcs
+## Using Google to locate helpful articles, blog posts, and documentation
 Remember to bookmark helpful links and to refer back to key documents on a regular basis to retain information.
-Use these articles as references!
+Use these articles as references and continue to add to list.

 ## Markdown Articles
 - [How to Write Faster, Better & Longer: The Ultimate Guide to Markdown](https://ghost.org/changelog/markdown/)